Premiere Pro Panels Keep Unselecting? Here’s How to Fix It

 Reinstall Premiere Pro and test again.

 If your Premiere Pro panels keep deselecting, it can heavily impact your editing speed and creativity.
 By following these troubleshooting steps, you should be able to fix the issue and get back to a smooth editing workflow.
+For more video editing troubleshooting tips, check out our technical video editing guide, too.

 For more Premiere Pro editing tips and tricks, explore our latest content on the Cutback blog or Cutback’s official YouTube channel.